 There are a number of things to do in the city, but certainly one of the best things is to just get lost and wander through the wonderful cobbled streets.

-There are a number of lush, green parks, great streetside cafes in the summer, and interesting museums to pop into as well.
+There are several lush, green parks, great streetside cafes in the summer, and interesting museums to pop into as well.
 Vilnius is also famous for its myriad churches, the most notable of which is the gothic St Anne’s Church, which stands in contrast to the rest of the architecture of the city.

 The Republic of Uzupis, a neighbourhood on the other side of the river and within easy reach of the Old Town, is another tourist highlight, especially if you’re interested in seeing Vilnius’ alternative side.